 The Understanding Risk Community

 Understanding Risk (UR) is an open and global community of over 6,500 experts and practitioners interested and active in disaster risk identification.
-UR community members share knowledge and experience, collaborate, and discuss innovation and best practice in risk assessment and risk communication and how to apply risk assessment in service of risk reduction and building resilience.
+UR community members share knowledge and experience, collaborate, and discuss innovation and best practice in risk assessment and risk communication.
+In BC, the community of practice has furthered this by focusing on how to apply risk assessment and analysis in service of risk reduction and building resilience.

 Registration Fees and Volunteers